 An important fact to take into consideration when choosing Cayo Santa Maria is that the sea condition could be rough and choppy, so it's not unusual to see red flags on the Cayo Santa Maria beaches.
 If you are looking for a flat and calm sea, you could then consider going to one of the other keys in the Jardines del Rey archipelago, such as Cayo Ensenachos (its neighbor), Cayo Guillermo, or Cayo Coco.
 They all have gorgeous beaches, but we found the beaches in Cayo Ensenachos (Playa Megano and Playa Ensenachos) to be the most beautiful we've seen around Cuba.

 What's new in « Los Cayos de Villa Clara » ?

 † Hotel Gaviota La Estrella (formerly known as HUSA and initially Barcelo) has become Starfish Cayo Santa Maria administered by the Canadian Hotel chain Blue Diamond Hotels & Resorts (owned by the Sunwing Group).
 So Blue Diamond now manages all the hotels of the original Barcelo project.
 Barcelo Caribe/Tropical became the Memories Paraiso Azul Resort, Barcelo Beach/Colonial became the Starfish Cayo Santa Maria, and Barcelo Palace became the Royalton.
 This complex of 3 hotels totaling 2,816 room now makes Blue Diamond the most important managing partner in Cayo Santa Maria.
 The second one is Melia Hotels with 1,688 rooms.

 † The adult-only hotel Valentin Perla Blanca opened its doors as scheduled in November 2014.
-The second phase of the project (under the name Paraiso, exclusive in Canada to Sunwing Group) is expected to open on March 1st, 2015.
+The second phase of the project (under the name Paraiso, exclusive in Canada to Sunwing Group) is now open too.

 † Two other hotels are still under construction and located in the « Lagunas del Este » sector (between Hotel Eurostars and Valentin), they are the Warwick Cayo Santa Maria and the Ocean Casa del Mar by H10.
 They will both have approximately 800 rooms and are scheduled to open in late 2015.